NIPE-Solutions/flex-layout-migrator/README.md

 ## Features <a name="features"></a>

-- Scans and processes HTML files or entire directories.
+- Scans and processes HTML files or entire directories (recursive and paralell).
 - Migrates Angular Flex-Layout attributes to CSS classes.
 - Configurable attribute-to-class mapping using a JSON configuration file.
 - Support for handling attribute values.